TheOneHyer/aspgen/README.md

 ## Roadmap

-aspgen 1.0.0 will be quite complete and well-documented.
-There will likely be no changes in the future except to add relevant statistics.
+aspgen V1.0 is quite complete and well-documented. aspgen V1.1 will include internal code changes to permit a more intuitive and manipulable internal structure.
+V1.2 will add Unicode support, and V1.3 will allow users to add/exclude characters and words from passwords.
-One exception is adding Unicode support to aspgen and allow users to specify characters to add to or delete from the possible character set used for their passwords.
 There are current plans to develop aspgen 2.0.0, but no time frame will be given for some time. aspgen 2.0.0 will sport a TUI (Text User Interface) using [URWID](http://http://urwid.org/).
 Hopefully, a TUI will make aspgen extremely intuitive and convenient.
 While I have not officially decided if I will write aspgen 3.0.0, if I do, it will provide an X11 windowing system for use with GUI